Empathising–systemising theory: Fetal testosterone

 While experience and socialization contribute to the observed sex differences in empathy and systemising, Baron-Cohen and colleagues suggest that biology also plays a role.
 A candidate biological factor influencing E and S is fetal testosterone (FT).
 FT levels are positively correlated with scores on the Systemising Quotient and are negatively correlated with scores on the Empathy Quotient.
 A new field of research has emerged to investigate the role of testosterone levels in autism.
 Correlational research demonstrated that elevated rates of testosterone were associated with higher rates of autistic traits, lower rates of eye contact, and higher rates of other medical conditions.
 Furthermore, experimental studies showed that altering testosterone levels influences the maze performance in rats, having implications for human studies.
 The fetal testosterone theories posit that the level of testosterone in the womb influences the development of sexually dimorphic brain structures, resulting in sex differences and autistic traits in individuals.

 Baron-Cohen and colleagues performed a study in 2014 using 19,677 samples of amniotic fluid to show that people who would later develop autism had elevated fetal steroidogenic levels, including testosterone.

 Evolutionary explanations for sex differences

-Baron-Cohen presents several possible evolutionary psychology explanations for this sex difference.
+Baron-Cohen presents several possible evolutionary psychological explanations for this sex difference.
 For example, he says that better empathising may improve care of children, and that better empathy may also improve women's social network which may help in various ways with the caring of children.
 On the other hand, he says that systemising may help males become good hunters and increase their social status by improving spatial navigation and the making and use of tools.